Vritra Networks is the name of my future IT Consultancy firm. It doesn’t exist currently but some day it might.

 Vritra was Indra’s arch-nemesis.

-One of the cool stories about Indra that I read as a kid and stuck with me was the story of how he got his weapon the “Vajrayudha” (“Vajra” means diamond, “Ayduha” means weapon; so the weapon is supposed to be as indestructable as a diamond).
+One of the cool stories about Indra that I read as a kid and stuck with me was the story of how he got his weapon - the mighty “Vajrayudha” (“Vajra” means diamond, “Ayduha” means weapon; so the weapon is supposed to be as indestructable as a diamond).

-For reasons I don’t remember some Sage created an Asura called Vritra to destroy Indra.
+For reasons I don’t remember another Sage created the Asura called Vritra to destroy Indra.
 He was a serpent born out of a sacrificial fire and had a boon which made him invincible to any known weapon.
 Indra, the King of Gods, was actually the God of thunder, lightning, rain etc. and so Vritra attacked him by drinking up all the water and swallowing the Gods.
 (One thing to remember with Hinduism is that there’s a lot of symoblism - thus the fight between Indra and Vritra is really a symobolism for a period of drought).
 Indra managed to get himself vomitted out and fled to Lord Vishnu asking for help.
 Lord Vishnu said that only a weapon made out of the bones of Sage Daddichi could destroy Vritra (how cool is that!).
 So Indra went to Sage Daddichi who readily agreed to sacrifice himself for the good of the world.
 He went into meditation and released his body, thus enabling Indra to fashion the Vajrayudha out of his bones.
 Using this he was able to destroy Vritra and release the world from drought.

-Anyways, there you have it.
+Aand there you have it.
 ThousandEyes is a reference to Indra, which I inverted to get to Vritra and decided to name my yet to be created company “Vritra Networks”.
 Some day there’ll be a real company with this name.
 Meanwhile I hope you enjoyed these stories!

 Good question!
 And that’s actually another association I was aiming for.
-You see I have a strong fascination for the BSDs and the logos of the various BSD projects (primarily FreeBSD who still has it) is actually a Demon.
+You see, I have a strong fascination for the BSDs and the logos of the various BSD projects (primarily FreeBSD who still has it) is actually a Demon.
 They chose this as a play on the word “Daemons” which is what you call long running background services on these OSes.
 So the name Vritra is also a nod to my love for the BSDs and Unix-y ideas.